msc94/coding_assistant/README.md

 ## Quickstart

-The easiest way to run is with the provided script, which preconfigures the built-in Coding Assistant MCP server plus several external MCP servers and sensible defaults:
+The easiest way to run is with the provided script, which preconfigures the built-in Coding Assistant MCP server and sensible defaults:

 ```bash
 ./run.fish --task "Say 'Hello World'"